maciejg-git/use-validation/README.md

     - `"form-silent"` - validated manually after calling formValidate function.
 If the input is valid then do not set state to valid.
     - `"form-eager"` - validated manually after calling formValidate function.
 Always set state for valid and invalid inputs.
     - `"immediate-eager"` - validate on each input update.
 Always set state for valid and invalid inputs.
+- **messages** - Each rule has default generic validation message for the invalid value.
+You can customize these messages for the input by adding them to the messages property.
+The key is a rule name and the value is the new message.
 - **callback** - function that is called after each validation.
 The results of the valiation are in the callback argument.
 See below for the description of the validation results object.

 ### Validation results